Sgarbossa Criteria Overview

 - Other features on this ECG that are abnormal in the context of LBBB (but not considered “positive” Sgarbossa criteria) are the pathological Q wave in lead I and the concordant ST depression in the inferior leads III and aVF.

-- This constellation of abnormalities suggests to me that the patient was having a high lateral infarction.
+- This constellation of abnormalities suggests to the authors that the patient was having a high lateral infarction

 Example 2